zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

 </table>

-#### Audio Quality Callback (audioQualityOfUid)
+#### Reports the Audio Quality of the Current Call (audioQualityOfUid)

 ```
 - (void)rtcEngine:(AgoraRtcEngineKit * _Nonnull)engine audioQualityOfUid:(NSUInteger)uid quality:(AgoraNetworkQuality)quality delay:(NSUInteger)delay lost:(NSUInteger)lost;
 ```

-Same as `audioQualityBlock`.
-During a call, this callback is triggered once every two seconds to report on the audio quality of the current call.
+This callback is the same as `audioQualityBlock`.
+During a call, the SDK triggers this callback once every two seconds to report on the audio quality of the current call.

 <table>
 <colgroup>